Woman handling a bee hive

 CONTEXT AND CHALLENGES

-Small, hilly and landlocked, Rwanda is home to about 12.5 million people.
+Small, hilly and landlocked, Rwanda is home to about 13.2 million people.
 The country aspires to become a middle-income country by 2035.
-Its economy grew 7.2 percent on average over the decade to 2019, and its gross domestic product (GDP) per capita grew 5 percent annually.
+Its economy grew more than 7 per cent on average over the decade to 2019, and its gross domestic product (GDP) per capita grew 5 per cent annually.
 Yet, this positive trend is fragile.
-In 2020, GDP fell by 3.4 percent, marking Rwanda’s first recession since 1994.
-Lockdowns and other public measures to control the Covid-19 pandemic have troubled Rwandan companies, which are predominantly informal micro and small enterprises.
-Such enterprises account for 91 percent of all companies in Rwanda.
-Even though they commonly employ three employees or less, they are essential for the country’s overall employment.
-Just under 8 percent of all Rwandans are employed in the 15,800 formally registered companies.
-To create more and better jobs for Rwanda’s growing population, micro and small enterprises need to grow – be they formal or informal.
+In 2020, its GDP fell by 3.4 per cent, marking Rwanda’s first recession since 1994.
+Many companies were at risk of shutting down or reducing jobs.
+Lockdowns and other public measures to control the Covid-19 pandemic troubled Rwandan companies, which are predominantly informal micro and small enterprises.
+Such enterprises account for 91 per cent of all companies in Rwanda.
+Even though they commonly only employ three employees or less, they are essential for the country’s overall employment.
+Just under eight per cent of all Rwandans are employed in the 15,800 formally registered companies.
+To create more and better jobs for Rwanda’s growing population, micro and small enterprises need to grow.

-Kigali is Rwanda’s capital and its economic epicenter.
-45 percent of Rwanda’s small, medium and large companies are based there, offering jobs for urban dwellers.
+Kigali is Rwanda’s capital and its economic epicentre.
+45 per cent of Rwanda’s companies are based there, offering jobs for urban dwellers.
 Consequently, increasing numbers of rural migrants are seeking job opportunities in Kigali.
-To enhance access to jobs for Rwanda’s rural population, which tends to be at a higher risk of poverty, companies in rural Rwanda require specific and targeted support.
+To enhance access to jobs also for Rwanda’s rural population, which tends to be at a higher risk of poverty, companies outside of Kigali and other major cities require targeted support.

 PROJECT APPROACH AND PROJECT GOALS

-For example, one business partnership involves a bee-keeping cooperative and a honey-processing company in remote Kirehe.
-The LCF supports the partnership’s business development by matching their funds to acquire equipment and machinery to produce more and better honey.
-By promoting such partnerships, the LCF leverages the advantages of business development along particular value chains.
+For example, a new business partnership in remote Kirehe district involved a bee-keeping cooperative and a honey-processing company.
+The LCF matched the partnership’s funds for them to acquire machinery and equipment to produce more and better honey.
+Just like all other partnerships, they received complementary trainings to foster business development.

 STATUS AND OUTLOOK